ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 ---
 @title[Agenda]
 ### Agenda
-- What is a Jupyter notebook and how does it function. <p style="font-size:0.6em; color:gray">30 minutes</p>
+<p style="font-size:0.6em; color:gray">- What is a Jupyter notebook and how does it function.
+30 minutes
 - Where does a Jupyter notebook fit in different researcher toolkits.
 45 minutes
 - Why use Jupyter notebook on a desktop and why use it in the cloud.
 30 minutes
 - Basic Python programming using a Jupyter notebook.
 30 minutes
 - Wrap up.
-10 minutes
+10 minutes</p>